keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

 ## Basic annotations

-The Keptn Lifecycle Toolkit provides the option to automatically discover `KeptnApp` resourcess, based on the labels or annotations.
+The Keptn Lifecycle Toolkit automatically discovers `KeptnApp` resources, based on the annotations or labels.
-Because of the OpenTelemetry tracing features provided by the Keptn Lifecycle Toolkit, this enables the observability features for existing applications, without additional Keptn configuration.
+This enables the KLT observability features
+(based on OpenTelemetry) for existing applications, without additional Keptn configuration.

 KLT monitors your